What’s the Difference Between a Murphy Bed and a Wall Bed?

 The origins of wall beds are more vague and certainly less anecdotal.
 At some point in the late 20th century, cabinet builders decided, rather than using up closet space, they could build a cabinet that would house a mattress, allowing it to cantilever out into the room when it was needed.
 This cabinet was mounted on a wall, rather than inside of a closet, hence the name “wall bed” came into use.

 These beds could produce all of the functionality of a Murphy bed without needing a spare closet.
 They were also designed more like furniture, with the freedom to build a gorgeous cabinet rather than an unsightly conglomeration of steel and squeaky springs.
 Since their inception, wall beds have most commonly used gas-charged pistons (bigger, stronger cousins of the pistons that help you open your car trunk, for example.) to help lift and lower the bed.
-These pistons can effectively reduce the amount you have to lift to 20-30 lbs. rather than the actual weight which is more than 100 lbs..
+These pistons can effectively reduce the amount you have to lift to 20-30 lbs. rather than the actual weight which is more than 100 lbs.

 So What’s the Difference?

 As you compare “Murphy bed 1.0” with “wall bed 1.0”, as outlined above, can you see the differences?
-Murphy beds were spring-driven metal frames designed to be hidden in a closet whereas wall beds were piston-driven wood cabinets designed to be mounted anywhere in a room.
+Murphy beds were spring-driven metal frames designed to be hidden in a closet, whereas wall beds were piston-driven wood cabinets designed to be mounted anywhere in a room.
 Now that we’ve cleared that up, let’s muddy the water a little, shall we?

 As previously mentioned, Murphy beds and wall beds have grown increasingly similar through the years.
-This is due mostly to an evolution in Murphy beds, while wall beds have remained basically unchanged.
+This is due mostly to an evolution in Murphy beds, while wall beds have remained unchanged.
 Murphy beds have gradually evolved from closet-dwelling contraptions to cabinetry similar to wall beds.
-It’s almost as if Murphy bed manufacturers recognized the aesthetic gap between their products and a nice all-wood wall bed and they began producing wood-based versions of their beds to compete.
+It’s almost as if Murphy bed manufacturers recognized the aesthetic gap between their products and a nice all-wood wall bed, and they began producing wood-based versions of their beds to compete.

-Today, the terms ‘Murphy bed’ and ‘wall bed’ are nearly synonymous, but there are still differences that serve as throwbacks to their original designs–Murphy beds still tend to use a metal frame with springs where wall beds are built from wood and use an alternative lifting system, usually pistons.
+Today, the terms ‘Murphy bed’ and ‘wall bed’ are nearly synonymous, but there are still differences that serve as throwbacks to their original designs–Murphy beds still tend to use a metal frame with springs, whereas wall beds are built from wood and use an alternative lifting system, usually pistons.
 Are there some companies that have spring-driven wall beds?
 Probably.
 Are there some companies that have pistons with a metal frame?
 Most likely.
 But, on average, the differences mentioned above tend to hold true.

 Wall beds vs. Murphy beds